Kugelis

 - Cut into squares and serve hot with applesauce, lingonberry preserves or sour cream.

-Kugelis Variations
+Kugelis Notes and Variations

 - The number of eggs and amount of milk or cream varies widely in recipes.
 This recipes is on the higher side.
 Some recipes have as few as 3 eggs and 1/2 cup milk or cream.